DeSantis talks family, China, Florida Democrats during 1st 2023 news conference - NewsBreak

 DeSantis said business policy in Florida led to a budget surplus, then highlighted the recently enacted toll relief program , the promised bonuses for teachers and law enforcement, and tax relief efforts.

 “All of that is because the state has been managed well, you have good fiscal stewardship, and we have this surplus,” DeSantis said.
 “So you’re able to do a bunch of different things.
-I think it’s about what you prioritize, I know other people have done stuff in the past.”Florida property insurance special session passes overhaul bill
+I think it’s about what you prioritize, I know other people have done stuff in the past.”Homeless non-profit asks for help after getting eviction notice

 DeSantis went on to discuss the resignation of Manny Diaz, the chair of the Florida Democratic Party.